ACDguide/Governance/Governance/tech/conventions.md

 It is important to be aware of this, as particularly for coordinates, units and cell_methods are easily changed by calculations and often inherited attributes become meaningless or worst can cause issues if not updated.
 The same can also happen with other softwares.
 ````

+There are various tools available to help you check your files against a version of the CF Conventions.
+The CLEX CMS covered some on their [wiki](http://climate-cms.wikis.unsw.edu.au/CF_checker).

 ## Global attributes
 Global attributes are the ones that apply to the entire file.
 Global attributes are useful to record provenance: keep track of operations applied to the file, data sources and software used to generate the data, any party involved.
 They are also used at publication stage when conventions like ACDD build on the CF ones to add publication related information, as DOI, contact, license and references.<br>